Uktavh/Uktavh/README.md

 My focus is on building a strong foundation for my career, which means I am constantly refining my existing knowledge and seeking out new opportunities to grow.
 I am passionate about exploring the latest trends and developments in the field, and I take pride in being up-to-date with the latest tools and techniques.

-Overall, my goal is to become a highly skilled and sought-after programmer who can tackle any challenge with confidence and ease <p>
+Overall, my main goal is to become a highly skilled and sought-after programmer who can tackle any challenge with confidence and ease <p>

 <h2>Where am I headed?</h2>
 <p>My goal is to play a part in shaping the future of programming.
 We are at a pivotal point in the evolution of the field, and I am excited to be a part of what's next.